Southwestern Whole Roasted Cauliflower

 Roasted Cauliflower on the Char-Broil Big Easy

-Make sure when you pick out the head for your roasted cauliflower on the Char-Broil Big Easy.
+Make sure when you pick out the right-sized head for your roasted cauliflower on the Char-Broil Big Easy.
 Don’t get a really big one or it won’t fit into the cooker.
-Shoot for one that is about 8″ wide.
-Or if you prefer, try my recipe for roasted cauliflower florets.
+Shoot for one that is about 8″ wide or a bit smaller.

 For a little kick don’t be afraid to add a few pinches of dried red pepper flake to the chicken broth as you cook the cauliflower.
 It won’t be overwhelmingly hot, but it’ll give you a slight hint of heat.